AlokMishra051298/Project1/Problem3/explanation_3.md

 Part 2: Huffman Decoding
 1. We start making decision by looking each bit of encoded data, if bit=0, then we need to move left of the present node and if bit=1 then we need to move right side.
 2. Where we got the leaf node we add its char value to decode string and again start this process from head
 3. We  continue this process until we traced each bit of encoded data.
+# Time Complexity
+for "n" bits we, are looking for moving one step only so, it is O(n)